The Heisman Trophy Trust launched the Heisman Trophy Youth Development Fund in 2017 in partnership with The New York Community Trust.

 The Fund supports charitable organizations that:

-• expand access to organized sports for youth up to age 18.
+- Expand access to organized sports for young people up to the age of 18.

 These sports must be structured, coach-led, and involve formal practice and competition.
 Examples include basketball, track and field, lacrosse, martial arts, tennis, football, and more.
 Programs must also provide at least four hours of academic services per week and prioritize underserved and high-need communities.